Biological Therapies for Cancer

 Drugs called immune checkpoint inhibitors (or immune checkpoint modulators) prevent the interaction between immune checkpoint proteins and their partner proteins, enabling a strong immune response.
 The targets of current checkpoint inhibitors include PD-1, PD-L1, and CTLA-4.

 How they are used: Immune checkpoint inhibitors are approved to treat a variety of cancer types, including skin cancer, non-small cell lung cancer, bladder cancer, head and neck cancer, liver cancer, Hodgkin lymphoma, renal cell cancer (a type of kidney cancer), and stomach cancer.
 One immune checkpoint inhibitor, pembrolizumab (Keytruda®), is used to treat any solid tumor that is microsatellite instability-high or mismatch repair deficient and has spread or cannot be removed by surgery.
-Another immune checkpoint inhibitor, nivolumab (Opdivo®), is used to treat mismatch repair deficient and microsatellite instability-high metastatic colorectal cancer that has progressed following treatment with a fluoropyrimidine, oxaliplatin, and irinotecan.
+Another immune checkpoint inhibitor, nivolumab (Opdivo®), is used to treat mismatch repair deficient and microsatellite instability-high metastatic colorectal cancer that has progressed following treatment with a fluoropyrimidine, oxaliplatin, and irinotecan hydrochloride.

 Immune Cell Therapy (also called Adoptive Cell Therapy or Adoptive Immunotherapy)